Guitar Build Process

 starting around 20mm from top neck-headstock vertex.

-Gluing headstock wings
+Attaching headstock wings

 Trim headstock ends square - NB: square to NECK, if scarf joint rotated a bit!